hamzaamrani/Deep-Inertial-Sensory-Clustering/README.md

 ## Contact me
-If you have any questions regarding my master's thesis, contact me at hamza.amrani@unimib.it
+If you have any questions regarding my work, contact me at hamza.amrani@unimib.it

 <!---
 ## Architecture